micmejia/bible-dump/AMPC/Acts/Acts 13.md

-And for about forty years [^c]_like a fatherly nurse_ He cared for them in the wilderness _and_ endured their behavior.
+And for about forty years _like a fatherly nurse_ He cared for them in the wilderness _and_ endured their behavior.